oldwino

 Looking forward to a real test.
 Not a sponsored test.

-Not to mention the messy setup and the physical space needed to put together one of these DSLR concoctions.
-Oh, and one would need a decent DSLR too, and I don't have one, or plan to buy one, anymore. :)
+Not to mention the messy setup and the room needed to put together one of these DSLR concoctions.
+Oh, and one would need a decent DSLR too, and I don't have one, or plan to but one anymore. 🙂

 Personally this Plustek 120 pro could be all I ever need.
 Hope they get it right.
 Given the great work they've done with their 35mm line (the 8100, 8200 are excellent 35mm scanners) I don't doubt this will be great!